SMPTE/rp2129/README.md

 Trust Boundary is a security-focused function deployed at an Entity’s edge that will enable all desired linear media flows in and out, while blocking all other traffic.
 The location of a Trust Boundary within the workflow from production to consumer is shown in 4 (Trust Boundary Concepts).
-Trust boundaries could be considered as media-specific firewalls.  {PCD announcement}
+Trust boundaries could be considered as media-specific firewalls.